The-Blockchain-Company/bcc-db-sync/doc/building-running.md

 **Validated: 2020/02/19**

-# Building and Running the Godx DB Sync Node
+# Building and Running the Bcc DB Sync Node

 The bcc-db-sync node is built and tested to run on Linux.
 It may run on Mac OS X or Windows but that is unsupported.